Skip to content

 Recommended by: Darek, Darek and Gosia

-With amazing beaches, stunning landscapes like the Needles, and unique places like the Garlic Farm, the Isle of Wight has to be top of any list of the best places to visit on the south coast of England!
+With amazing beaches, stunning landscapes – like the famous rock stacks called The Needles – and unique places like the Garlic Farm, the Isle of Wight has a lot to offer!
 You can take a guided day trip from London – or head there for a minibreak.

 17. Thorney Island